ridasafri/quillink-privacy-policy/index.md

 - Right to access: Access all your data directly within the app
 - Right to delete: Delete any or all data at any time
 - Right to modify: Edit your data within the app
-- Right to export: Export your data using the app's built-in features (if applicable)

 ## Changes to This Policy
 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last Updated" date.